An Antipodean travel company serving World Travellers since 1983

 Odyssey travels by coach and occasionally uses local transport, including trains and ferries.
 Specifics are always outlined in your tour itinerary.
-Most Romanian towns and cities have decent public transportation systems, with bus, train, and tram services providing transport options in urban areas.
+Most Romanian towns and the capital city of Budapest has a decent public transportation systems, with bus, train, and tram services providing transport options in urban areas.
 Taxis are cheap and commonplace in Romanian cities, though you might be advised to book one in advance rather than hail a cab off the street.

 Geography, Environment, & Weather

-Romania’s geography is primarily composed of mountains, plains and hills.
-Three mountain ranges cross the north, centre and west of the country – the Eastern Carparthians, the Southern Carparthians, and the Western Romanian Carparthians.
-Enclosed within the northwest corner of the country by the Carpathians is the Transylvanian Plateau, while beyond the Carparthians, the terrain flattens into plains in the south and east of the country.
+Romania‘s geography is primarily composed of mountains, plains and hills.
+Three mountain ranges cross the north, centre and west of the country – the Eastern Carpathian, the Southern Carpathian, and the Western Romanian Carpathian.
+Enclosed within the northwest corner of the country by the Carpathian Mountains is the Transylvanian Plateau, while beyond the Carpathian , the terrain flattens into plains in the south and east of the country.

 Romania has a temperate-continental climate with hot summers and cold winters.
 Depending on the time of year you intend to travel, check the weather reports and prepare accordingly.